- Reference Number: HEY-538/2020

 This leaflet has been produced to give you general information about your treatment.
 Most of your questions should be answered by this leaflet.
-It is not intended to replace the discussion between you and your doctor, but may act as a starting point for further discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.
+It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for further discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 What is a sacroiliac joint injection?

 Sacroiliac joint injections may be used to diagnose and treat certain types of lower back pain.
 A mixture of local anaesthetic and steroid is used for the injection.
 This has the effect of reducing both the pain in the joint and any surrounding inflammation.